Promotores of South Texas Training Institute

 Testimonials

-I just want to say that my experience with the CHW course I took was great.
-The information and materials that were provided and the knowledge of the instructor as well as the enthusiasm made me want to become the best CHW I could be.
-I appreciate how we could all come together and share our experiences as well as getting great advice from our instructor as to how to be a great CHW.
-By taking this course it has helped me take this knowledge and advance in my current job as a CHW.
-I highly recommend for people to take the CHW course and if possible have the same instructor as I did to receive the best advice to further their career. ~ Marcie Wright-Stejskal, South Coastal AHEC
+“I just want to say that my experience with the CHW course I took was great.
+The information and materials that were provided and the knowledge of the instructor, as well as the enthusiasm, made me want to become the best CHW I could be.
+I appreciate how we could all come together and share our experiences, as well as getting great advice from our instructor on how to be a great CHW.
+Taking this course has helped me take this knowledge and advance in my current job as a CHW.
+I highly recommend that people take the CHW course and, if possible, have the same instructor as I did to receive the best advice to further their career.” ~ Marcie Wright-Stejskal, CHW